Arda78484/llm-ai-cluster/readme.md

 This guide provides instructions for deploying an LLM cluster using LlamaCPP RPC.
 The deployment requires two Docker images: one for the master node and one for the worker nodes.
 You can have multiple worker nodes, but only one master node.

 ## Prerequisites
+- A NVIDIA Jetson Computer
+- Jetpack 6 or higher

-- Docker installed on all nodes
+- Docker installed on all nodes (Docker version 1.26)
 - All worker nodes connected to the same network

 ## Steps